coderholic/pyradio/README.md

 ## Debug mode

-Adding the ***-d*** option to the command line will instruct **PyRadio** to enter *Debug mode*, which means that it will print debug messages to a file.
+Adding the "***-d***" option to the command line will instruct **PyRadio** to enter *Debug mode*, which means that it will print debug messages to a file.
 This file will always reside in the user's home directory and will be named *pyradio.log*.

 In case of a bug or a glitch, please include this file to the issue you will [open at github](https://github.com/coderholic/pyradio/issues).